 Banks rank talent development, including new hires and training, as a mid-order priority for transforming operations.
-However, high priorities like deploying cloudbased core banking systems and intelligent technologies require new expertise at every level of seniority, including the board.
+However, high priorities like deploying cloud-based core banking systems and intelligent technologies require new expertise at every level of seniority, including the board.
 This may include data scientists and those with coding expertise or knowledge of certain new technologies.
 To attract this talent, banks may need to revisit their proposition for new hires, dip into new recruitment pools, review existing training programs, and tap into external expertise.

-"The first thing banks really need to do is avoid hemorrhaging talent, because this can undermine your efforts to bring in new talent," explains Perez.
-"Put concerted effort into training and upskilling and opening employees' minds to new capabilities.
-You need to give them a career path, as well as interesting challenges like hackathons.
-Banks should create a technology track parallel to the managerial track for career progression.
-This can also attract people with the capabilities you need to join your bank in the first place."
+"Key to your digital transformation to the cloud is to become the employer of choice for technology talents.
+To grow your talent pool, banks need to provide talents with interesting career development opportunities," explains Perez.
+"Put concerted effort into training, upskilling and opening employees' minds to new capabilities.
+You need to enable them to learn new skills, provide them with interesting business challenges to put those new skills to use and offer a career path.
+Banks should create a technology career track parallel to the managerial career track for tech talent career progression.
+This will help to retain and attract people with the capabilities you need to join your bank."
 While digital skills are highly sought after, softer skills are often overlooked.
 "Beyond technical skills, there are four things that I look for in people: a strong sense of ownership; curiosity to think outside the box; and empathy-because we spend so much time focusing on the customer, whether that's internal or external; and being very data-driven," says Matt Swann, CTO at Nubank.
 "If you have these and technical skills, you can do anything."
 Beyond technical skills, there are four things that I look for in people: a strong sense of ownership; curiosity to think outside the box; and empathy-because we spend so much time focusing on the customer, whether that's internal or external; and being very data-driven."

-ADDRESS DIFFERENT PERSPECTIVES BETWEEN THE C-SUITE AND SENIOR MANAGEMENT

-It is impossible to focus on everything at once, so priorities need to be established based on current weaknesses and projected return on investment.
+ADDRESS DIFFERENT PERSPECTIVES BETWEEN THE C-SUITE AND SENIOR MANAGEMENT It is impossible to focus on everything at once, so priorities need to be established based on current weaknesses and projected return on investment.
 However, as we have seen previously, C-level executives and senior managers are misaligned in terms of their perceptions of current strengths and weaknesses.
 For example, 64% of surveyed C-level executives believe they are ahead of the competition when it comes to deploying new technologies, compared with just 43% of senior managers.
 Likewise, 63% of C-level execs say they are ahead of their peers in developing existing talent to optimize digital transformation, compared with just 43% of senior managers.
 Aligning on operational strength will help define future areas of focus.

-C-SUITE AND SENIOR MANAGERS DISAGREE ON OPERATIONAL MATURITY

-(Percentages that believe they are ahead of their peers)
+C-SUITE AND SENIOR MANAGERS DISAGREE ON OPERATIONAL MATURITY (Percentages that believe they are ahead of their peers)